 Figure 5.8 Which emotions would serve you best during a football game?
 Would the same emotions be useful for a chess match?
 Matching the emotion to the task at hand is valuable skill to have.
-My House - lan Sane - CC BY 2.0
+Ian Sane - My House - CC BY 2.0.